Your Ultimate Guide to API Testing

 After testers have considered these factors, they can begin API Testing by applying various techniques.

-Of course, test cases must be designed specifically for APIs.
+Of course, test cases must be explicitly designed for APIs.
 The objective of these test cases is to specify conditions and variables where testers can evaluate the performance and response of the application.
 Once the test cases have been executed, the actual results will be compared to the expected ones.
 Responses that API tests attempt to analyze include:

 - Reply time,